 Melbourne-based furniture brand Brosa has opened its first bricks-and-mortar showroom to the public, following in the footsteps of e-commerce pioneers, such as Warby Parker and Bonobos, that have gone offline to grow their business and allow customers to touch and feel the product.
+This is certainly a great example of shopfitting store in Melbourne project.

 Each piece is tagged with a QR code, so customers can look up specific details about the product on their smartphone, and so Brosa can keep track of which items are trending in-store and swap out less popular products.

 There is also a touchscreen showing a live feed of the products people are looking at online, and digital ‘mood boards’ where customers can see what different products look like together.
+This gives a modern and upgraded touch to any shopfitting store in Melbourne project.

 Interior designers are on hand to guide customers through the showroom, share styling advice and, for those who opt-in, offer value-add services, such as 3D visualisations of redecorated rooms in their home.